vickjoeobi/nrw-html-and-css-2021-spring/sessions/session2/StudentNotes.md

 - What is CSS?
 - Who created CSS, and when was CSS created?
 - Who maintains CSS?
 - What are the different use cases for CSS?
+See explanation below.
 - What is the latest CSS version?
 - What does Style Sheet in CSS stand for?
 - What does Cascading in CSS stand for?